Ashylila/AetherLink/README.md

 ## Usage
 - Use commands to send messages in-game.
 - Works on both desktop and mobile Discord!
-- Send messages in Discord to see them appear in FFXIV.

 ## Contributing
 Feel free to submit issues or pull requests to improve AetherLink.